 Hybrid Bullough-Fairbanks 3-4 with Weak-side End as Three Technique

 In this defense, Williams moves a yard toward the center, and plays three technique.
 The schematic advantages are the same as when Williams was lined up as a five technique, but puts Williams into the position that he plays best.

 Hybrid Bullough-Fairbanks Defense with Strong-side End Playing One Gap

 This is the least preferred of the hybrid defenses, as it forces the Mike (strong-side) inside linebacker to play a gap.
-This defense could be used to allow a weak-side blitz, where bothand Merriman have C gap responsibility, and Posluszny also does not have a specific gap responsibility.
+This defense could be used to allow a weak-side blitz, where both Dwan Edwards and Merriman have C gap responsibility, and Posluszny also does not have a specific gap responsibility.

-This is the Bum Phillips 3-4 defense that his son and currentdefensive coordinator Wade Phillips runs.
-The and also play this defense.
+This is the Bum Phillips 3-4 defense that his son and current Texans defensive coordinator Wade Phillips runs.
+The Cowboys and Chargers also play this defense.
 This is a good variation off of the base Buffalo defense, and plays to Williams' strengths.
 He can play zero technique, as shown, or play one technique.
 This defense requires a lot of talent to execute, and until Buffalo acquires better players or they develop internally, this defense should be run as a change of pace only.

 3-4 Over with Williams at DE

 Another change of pace defense that has Williams, and the rest of the defense, penetrating and responsible for a single gap.